frontendrasmus/show-searcher/README.md

 ## What could have been improved in this app given more time than 5h?

 ## Contact and questions?

-IF you have any questions regarding the code, dont hesitate to contant rasmus.ablad@kvadrat.se and lets discuss your questions.
+IF you have any questions regarding the code or choices made, please contact [rasmus.ablad@kvadrat.se](rasmus.ablad@kvadrat.se).